 When a link or unit in the stack fails, a trap message is sent and a failure event is logged.
 The stack will be rebooted after any system failure or topology change.
-It takes two to three minutes for the stack to reboot.
+It takes two to three minutes to for the stack to reboot.
+If the Master unit fails, the backup unit will take over operations as the new Master unit, reboot the stack, and then select another backup unit after the stack finishes rebooting.
 Also note that powering down a unit or inserting a new unit in the stack will cause the stack to reboot.
+If a unit is removed from the stack (due to a power down or failure) or a new unit added to the stack, the original unit IDs are not affected after rebooting, and a new unit is assigned the lowest available unit ID.